nkkuntal/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
 Currenly we are using 6.1.79 but we frequently upgrade to latest upstream 6.1.x version.
+Following patches are included for Secure Boot and kernel lockdown,

-We also configure kernel to lockdown with LOCK_DOWN_KERNEL_FORCE_INTEGRITY when UEFI Secure Boot enabled to enforce SBAT and signature verification.
+- 0001-kernel-lockdown-when-UEFI-secure-boot-enabled.patch: Lockdown kernel to `integrity` when Secure Boot detected at boot time

-[PATCH 1/3] kernel: lockdown when UEFI secure boot enabled

-[PATCH 2/3] Add .sbat section (in kernel image)

-[PATCH 3/3] Verify SBAT on kexec

-[DISCUSS]
+- 0002-Add-.sbat-section.patch: Insert `.sbat` section in kernel image
+- 0003-Verify-SBAT-on-kexec.patch: Validate `.sbat` section of kernel image when using fast-boot (kexec) along with signature

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.